fujaba/fulibFx/README.md

 }
 ```

+The app can be started as usual, for example by pressing the run button in your IDE or by running the `main` method.
+If you want to start in development mode, you can set the `INDEV` environment variable to `true` before starting the app.

 ## 🎮 Controllers

 Controllers are the backbone of your application.
 To set up a controller, create a class where the controller logic will